haipham0115/SQL_Immunization_db/README.md

 Intruction and schema from Data Wizardry (https://github.com/Data-Wizardry/SQL-Webinar-1/blob/main/Create_New_Tables.sql)

 ## Overview:
-This repository is documentatin for my own learning experience, including:
+This repository is documentation for my own learning experience, including:
 * Hand-on works with synthetic healthcare dataset (all data in this work is not real, synthetic data created by Synthea)
 * PostgreSQl database setting up
 * Data manipulation with SQL